Semiclassical and quantum shell-structure calculations of the moment of inertia: Introduction

-The description of non adiabatic rotations beyond the QPE approach has been worked out first for the harmonic oscillator potential within the cranking model in Ref.\ \cite{VZ75} (see also Ref.\ \cite{MS10} for the extension to excited systems).
-For adiabatic collective rotations (rotations at statistical equilibrium) the MI is described as the NPPOT sum of a smooth Extended Thomas-Fermi (ETF) MI $\Theta^{}_{\rm ETF}$ \cite{BQ94,MG14} and shell corrections $\delta \Theta$ \cite{MG14,GM15,GM16,MG17}.
-In a more realistic description of the MI for collective rotations, the ETF approach has already been successful, as in the case of the nuclear energy \cite{BC85}, by including self-consistency and spin effects into the calculations, which would be especially important when used in connection with nuclear systems of large deformation and/or large rotation frequencies \cite{BQ94,MG14,MG17}.
+For adiabatic collective rotations (rotations at statistical equilibrium) the MI is thus described as the ISPMR sum of a smooth Extended Thomas-Fermi (ETF) MI $\Theta^{}_{\rm ETF}$ (Ref.~\refcite{BQ94}) and shell corrections $\delta \Theta$ (Refs.~\citen{MS10,GM15,MG17}).
+In a more realistic description of the MI for collective rotations, the ETF approach has already been successful, as in the case of the nuclear energy by including self-consistency and spin effects into the calculations, which would be especially important when used in connection with nuclear systems of large deformation and/or large rotation frequencies \cite{BQ94,MG17}. \\[ -2.0ex]